stashblox/StashBloxContracts/utils/doc.md

   <td>account</td>
   <td>address</td>
   <td>
-  the address from where to transfer the tokens</td>
+  The address from where to transfer the tokens</td>
 </tr><tr>
   <td>id</td>
   <td>uint256</td>